Using webhooks

 • Everything in the “Bank Account” property (routing, account number, bank name, etc)

-To preview what a sample redacted payload will look like, select “Webhooks” from the left-hand navigation menu in the dashboard, then select the yellow “Debugger” button on the Webhook dashboard or individual webhook subscription page.
+To preview what a sample redacted payload will look like, select “Webhooks” from the left-hand navigation menu in the dashboard, then select the “Debugger” button on the Webhook dashboard or individual webhook subscription page.

 You can then select the “Event Object” tab at the bottom of the screen to see what information will be redacted.